-- Ensuring that members of the Trust, Trust board, school governing bodies, the Principals, DSLs, Deputy DSLs, staff and all stakeholders understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the DSL.
-In addition, to ensure that staff are aware that ANYONE can make a referral. - Teaching pupils how to keep safe and recognise behaviour that is unacceptable. - Identifying and making provision for any pupil that has been subject to, or is at risk of, abuse, neglect, or exploitation. - Creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children. - Endeavour to provide a safe and welcoming environment where children are respected and valued; where the voice of the child is listened to and is paramount. - Where it is believed that a child is at risk of or is suffering significant harm, the Trust will follow the procedures set out by our local Safeguarding Children Partnership arrangements.
+- Ensuring that members of the Trust, Trust board, school governing bodies, the Executive Headteacher/Headteacher, DSLs, Deputy DSLs, staff and all stakeholders understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the DSL.
+In addition, to ensure that staff are aware that ANYONE can make a referral. - Establishing a safe environment in which children can learn and thrive. - Raising pupil awareness of child on child abuse and providing pupils with knowledge about reporting systems. - Including appropriate opportunities within the curriculum for pupils to develop the skills to recognise abuse and to stay safe. - Teaching pupils how to keep safe and recognise behaviour that is unacceptable. - Identifying and making provision for any pupil that has been subject to, or is at risk of, abuse, neglect, or exploitation. - Creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children. - Endeavour to provide a safe and welcoming environment where children are respected and valued; where the voice of the child is listened to and is paramount. - Where it is believed that a child is at risk of or is suffering significant harm, the Trust will follow the procedures set out by our local Safeguarding Children Partnership arrangements.

-https://panlancashirescb.proceduresonline.com/chapters/contents.html#ind cases
+https://panlancashirescb.proceduresonline.com/chapters/contents.html#ind_cases